Pitch Wars 2020

 Before full-time writing, I spent years working in the publishing industry.
-I was a literary agency assistant at Massie & McQuilkin Literary Agents (then Lippincott Massie McQuilkin) for three and a half years, and before that interned at three different literary agencies (fun fact: I interned for my agent before she was my agent).
+I was a literary agency assistant at Massie & McQuilkin Literary Agents (then Lippincott Massie McQuilkin) for three and a half years, and before that interned at three different literary agencies.
 I know how to make your query, first pages, and manuscript enticing to the people reading the query pile because I spent so long as the person reading the query pile.
 I actually took part in Pitch Wars on the agent side a few years ago!
 I know what made things stand out to me, and I can help you get to that point.

 WHAT I'M LOOKING FOR:

-I'm open to pretty much every genre inside middle grade.
-Here are some things I would especially love to find:
+Here are some things I would especially love to see in my inbox:

 —Books by underrepresented voices, books with feminist themes, and #ownvoices projects.